johanclasson/Rester/README.md

 	3. Edit the json-data with a text editor.
 	4. Zip the file, and make sure to select GZip as compression method.
 	5. Import your data.
 * Authentication is not supported.
 For Basic Authentication there is a work around.
-Put the username and password in the url like this: http://{username}:{password}@myservice.com/mypath.
+Put the username and password in the URL like this: http://{username}:{password}@myservice.com/mypath.
 * Data synchronization speed is quite slow.
-Excpect that it will take around 5-15 minutes (or even longer in some cases) before all devices have been updated.
+Expect that it will take around 5-15 minutes (or even longer in some cases) before all devices have been updated.

 ## How Can You Contribute